projectara/greybus-spec/source/operations.rst

 transferring the operation status and any other data back.
-In the explanations that follow, we refer to the interface through which a request operation is sent as the source, and the interface from which the response will be sent as the destination.
+In the explanations that follow, we refer to the interface through which a request operation is sent as the source, and the interface from which the response is sent as the destination.

 Operation Messages
 ------------------

 Operation request messages and operation response messages have the same basic format.
 Each begins with a short header, and is followed by payload data.
-In the case of a response message, the payload will always be at least one byte (the status); request messages can have zero-byte payload.
+In the case of a response message, the payload is always at least one byte (the status); request messages can have zero-byte payload.

 Operation Message Header